 A scientifically robust DART AOP network

-Available with 50-day open access, the scientific paper by Lhasa experts outlines the development and composition of a vast DART AOP network containing 340 KEs (including 68 molecular initiating events), to provide a formalised approach to documenting the mechanisms of DART.
+Available to read now, the scientific paper by Lhasa experts outlines the development and composition of a vast DART AOP network containing 340 KEs (including 68 molecular initiating events), to provide a formalised approach to documenting the mechanisms of DART.
 In addition, we evaluate the performance of the network as a DART hazard screening tool; enhancing the development and use of NAMs for hazard identification and aiding in the development of integrated approaches to testing and assessment (IATAs) for regulatory purposes – in turn, helping to progress the 3Rs of animal research.

 While other publications have highlighted the limitations of DART (Q)SAR models, which have been developed on traditional toxicity data, our AOP network contextualises a broad range of data.
 As a result of this, we can make hazard predictions across a much larger chemical space than conventional models.
 To illustrate the power of our Lhasa DART AOP framework, the publication highlights two key use-cases: